On the standard $L$-function for $GSp_{2n} \times GL_1$ and algebraicity of symmetric fourth $L$-values for $GL_2$: Introduction

 It is worth contrasting our approach here with previously proved results on the critical $L$-values of holomorphic vector-valued Siegel cusp forms such as the result of Kozima \cite{kozima} mentioned earlier.
 In Kozima's work, the modular forms involved in the integral representation are vector-valued and the cusp form holomorphic; ours involves two scalar-valued modular forms that are not holomorphic.
 Our approach allows us to incorporate everything smoothly into an adelic setup and exactly evaluate the archimedean integral.
 But the price we pay is that the arithmeticity of the automorphic forms is not automatic (as we cannot immediately appeal to the arithmetic geometry inherent in holomorphic modular forms).
 In particular, this is the reason we are forced to restrict ourselves to $n=2$ in the final section of this paper, where we prove Theorem \ref{t:mainintro}.
 We expect that an analogue of the structure theorem for nearly holomorphic forms proved in \cite{PSS14} for $n=2$ should continue to hold for general $n$.
-This would immediately lead to an extension of Theorem \ref{t:mainintro} for any $n$.
+This is the topic of ongoing work of the authors and will lead to an extension of Theorem \ref{t:mainintro} for any $n$.